Vidliz-Dev/cornix/README.md

 - company social profiles
 - global tracking code snippets

-**Banner setting**
-- all global banner settings.

-**Widget setting**
-- data to show in Tradingview widgets.

 **Edit Page** screen
 - general settings (breadcrumbs, widget in header, color theme restrictions)
 - page jsavascript (additional .js file to load on this page, inline javascript)
 - page css (additional .css file to load on this page, inline css)

-**Edit Post** screen
-- marketing (campaign id, affiliate id, and post views).
-All fields are disabled, they are used to show info passed to CRM

 ---
 ## Custom blocks